Global Games with Noisy Information Sharing: Numerical Analysis

 is a fixed point threshold function.

+While \eq{main-condition} is a sufficient condition to establish the convergence, it is not a necessary condition.
+In fact, the set $\Theta$ of all $(\sigma,\tau) \in \R^{+2}$ for which the threshold policy equilibrium exists may contain points $(\sigma,\tau)$ that do not satisfy \eq{main-condition}.
+This is shown for a simple numerical example.
+Let $\sigma = 1$ and $\tau = 3$.
+It can be observed that this certain choice of $(\sigma,\tau)$ does not satisfy \eq{main-condition}.
 For simplicity, the fixed point equation is solved for the function $g(x) = ax+b\cI h(x) - 1$, which is slightly modified comparing to \eq{def-g}.
-In the simulations, we demonstrate the convergence of solution $g(x)$ of \eq{eqn:iter} after only eight iterations.
-This is shown for the numerical example of $\sigma^2 = 1$ and $\tau^2 = 9$ in Figure\,\ref{fig:simul-1}.
+In the simulations, we demonstrate the convergence of solution $g(x)$ of \eq{eqn:iter} after only eight iterations, shown in Figure~2.